data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Data Vault - Loading Hub tables.md

 # Design Pattern - Data Vault - Loading Hub tables

 ## Purpose
-This Design Pattern describes how to load data into Data Vault Hub style entities.
+This Design Pattern describes how to load data into Data Vault Hub style tables.
+It is a specification of the Hub ETL process.

 ## Motivation
-Loading data into Hub tables is a relatively straightforward process with a set location in the architecture: it is applied when loading data from the Staging Layer to the Integration Layer.
-It is a vital component of the Data Warehouse architecture, making sure that Data Warehouse keys are distributed properly and at the right point in time.
+Loading data into Hub tables is a relatively straightforward process with a clearly defined location in the architecture: it is applied when loading data from the Staging Layer to the Integration Layer.

+The Hub is a vital component of a Data Vault solution, making sure that Data Warehouse keys are distributed properly and at the right point in time.

-Decoupling key distribution and historical information is an essential requirement for reducing dependencies in the loading process and enabling flexible storage design in the Data Warehouse.
+Decoupling key distribution and managing historical information (changes over time) is essential to reduce loading dependencies.
+It also simplifies (flexible) storage design in the Data Warehouse.

-This pattern specifies how the Hub ETL process works and why it is important to follow.

-In a Data Vault based Enterprise Data Warehouse solution, the Hub tables (and corresponding ETL) are the only places where Data Warehouse keys are distributed.

 Also known as:

+- Core Business Concept (Ensemble modelling)
 - Hub (Data Vault modelling concept)
-- Surrogate Key (SK) or Hash Key (HSH) distribution
+- Surrogate Key (SK) or Hash Key (HSH) distribution, as commonly used implementations of the concept
 - Data Warehouse key distribution

 ## Applicability
-This pattern is applicable for the process of loading from the Staging Layer into the Integration Area Hub tables.
-It is used in all Hub in the Integration Layer.
-Derived (Business Data Vault) Hub tables follow the same pattern, but with business logic applied.
+This pattern is applicable for the process of loading from the Staging Layer into Hub tables.
+It is used in all Hubs in the Integration Layer.
+Derived (Business Data Vault) Hub ETL processes follow the same pattern.

 ## Structure
 A Hub table contains the unique list of business key, and the corresponding Hub ETL process can be described as an ‘insert only’ of the unique business keys that are not yet in the the target Hub.